vk8459698/Mem0-AI/README.md

 To appreciate why grounded memory matters, I first had to understand what causes hallucinations.
 Language models generate responses based on patterns learned during training.
 They don't actually "know" facts like humans do—they're predicting what text should come next based on statistical relationships observed in training data.

-The problem is clear when I ask about France's GDP growth rate in Q3 2023.
+The problem becomes clear when I ask a model about France's GDP growth rate in Q3 2023.
 The model confidently responds with "0.6%"—but there's no mechanism checking accuracy.
 It generates responses with no verification layer, no fact-checking, and no acknowledgment of uncertainty.
 The model sounds authoritative even when it's wrong.

 ## What is Grounded Memory?